A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Apex Trader Funding caps funded accounts at 6 payouts before requiring a transition to a live account.
 FundedNext Futures has no maximum payout count.

-Overall, Apex Trader Funding scores higher (66 vs 58) on our trader-friendliness index.
-Key advantages: faster path to funded, better profit split, fewer trading restrictions, more lenient consistency rules.
-That said, FundedNext Futures wins on lower starting cost.
+Overall, FundedNext Futures scores higher (68 vs 61) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, fewer trading restrictions.
+That said, Apex Trader Funding wins on faster path to funded, better profit split, no inactivity limit, more lenient consistency rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.